 So, with respect to Kevin O’Leary’s tip to quit your business after three years if you haven’t figured out how to make money, that doesn’t work for me.
+Yes, I can try to earn some cash gambling online using a pussy888 agent but I also need a more consistent form of income alongside this.
 I have a few arrows left in my quiver that might help the company get traction with business customers who, by the way, spend $500-$1,000 per order, which is a lot more than the $100 per order my typical consumer spends.

 And hell, this month, thanks to students going back to college, I may do $10,000 in sales.